 Jesse James Hollywood has tied the knot.
-The 34-year-old convict — sentenced by a Santa Barbara jury to life in prison without parole for organizing the kidnap and murder of 15-year-old Nicholas Markowitz over a drug debt in 2000 — married Melinda Enos during a small ceremony at Calapatria State Prison on January 19.
+The 34-year-old convict — sentenced by a Santa Barbara jury to life in prison for organizing the kidnap and murder of 15-year-old Nicholas Markowitz over a drug debt — married Melinda Enos during a small ceremony at Calapatria State Prison on January 19.
 Hollywood’s crime, five-year stint as a fugitive, and eventual arrest in Brazil have grabbed national headlines on and off for more than a decade, and the events leading up to Markowitz’s death were detailed in the 2006 film Alpha Dog.
 (For full coverage of Hollywood’s trial, go here.)

 Tell me about yourself.
 Where are you from?
 What do you do?
 I was born and raised in Hawaii and moved to Oakland about 10 years ago.
 Now, I live in Orange County and work in health insurance.